rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/cloudfiles-cli.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Cloud Files and CLIs: swift and swiftly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To interact with Cloud Block Storage at the command line, you can use tools created specifically for the purpose of interacting with OpenStack-based clouds, such as Rackspace CLI (rack), swift, and swiftly, or general-purpose tools (cURL).
+To interact with Cloud Files at the command line, you can use tools created specifically for the purpose of interacting with OpenStack-based clouds, such as Rackspace CLI (rack), swift, and swiftly, or general-purpose tools (cURL).